george-hawkins/arf-drone/transmitter-ongoing.md

 However there are two devices involved here - the transmitter and the receiver.
 The mode just affects the mapping between stick directions and names like _Ail_, _Ele_, _Thr_ and _Rud_ in the transmitter.
 So when you're in mode 2 and you move the left stick up and down this adjusts the value that the transmitter associates with throttle.
 The transmitter then has to transmit this value to the receiver.

-The transmitter can output values on up to 32 channels - however most receivers have far fewer values, the one we're using (the X8R) only supports 16.
+As noted above the transmitter has 16 channels (using its internal RF module) on which it can output these values.
 Typically the stick values are transmitted on the first four channels, i.e. 1 to 4.
 But like mode it's just a convention how the receiver (and the related equipment - either a flight controller or directly connected servos) interprets the values it sees on these channels.

 There are two main conventions for receivers.
 Many devices follow the convention established by the manufacturers Spektrum and JR where channel 1 is interpreted as the value for the throttle and so on like this: